-Solo city is known as being a home for persons with disabilities as it is home to numerous rehabilitations centres including the first rehabilitation centre in Indonesia, 'the Prof. Dr. Soeharso Rehabilitation Centre which was founded by Dr. Soeharso in the aftermath of the Indonesian National Revolution (1945-1950) as a part of efforts to rehabilitate veterans.
+Solo city is known as being a home for persons with disabilities as it is home to numerous rehabilitations centres including the first rehabilitation centre in Indonesia, 'the Prof. Dr. Soeharso Rehabilitation Centre which was founded by Dr. Soeharso in the aftermath of the Indonesian National Revolution (1945-1950) as a part of efforts to rehabilitate veterans51.
 It is one of the largest rehabilitation centres in Southeast Asia and provides shelter, medical care and vocational training and remains the national centre for persons with disabilities in Indonesia.
 This first centre drove the establishment of related institutions in Solo, including an orthopaedic hospital, a school of physiotherapy, a special needs school for students with disabilities, and a sports club for persons with disabilities.
 Persons with disabilities from across Indonesia travel to Solo for these facilities, and many choose to settle permanently in the city.
-According to data collected by Kota Kita, in Solo there are 336 persons with physical disabilities, 206 persons with mental disabilities, 223 persons with visual disabilities, and 107 persons with multiple disabilities.
-Physical disabilities are the most common type in Solo.
+According to data collected by Kota Kita, in Solo there are 336 persons with physical disabilities, 206 persons with mental disabilities, 223 persons with intellectual disabilities, 170 persons with aural disabilities, 125 persons with visual

-&lt;sup>51 UNESCO and Kota Kita, 'Solo City: A Disability-Inclusive City Profile | UNESCO Inclusive Policy Lab'.
+51 UNESCO and Kota Kita, 'Solo City: A Disability-Inclusive City Profile | UNESCO Inclusive Policy Lab'. disabilities, and 107 persons with multiple disabilities.
+Physical disabilities are the most common type in Solo52.

 In 2017, Indonesia formed the network of Inclusive Mayors through the Association of Indonesian Municipal Governments (APEKSI).
 In cooperation with United Nations Educational, Scientific and Cultural Organisation (UNESCO), the Association of the Indonesia Municipalities APEKSI has developed the 'Network of Indonesian Mayors for Inclusive Cities.'
 The network's remit is driven by the goals of the UNCRPD and Indonesia's Law 8, 2016 on Persons with Disabilities.
-One of the outputs of this collaboration has been the 'Assessment Tool for Inclusive Cities'.
+One of the outputs of this collaboration has been the 'Assessment Tool for Inclusive Cities'53.
 The assessment tool divides questions into the following categories: